wso2-attic/ballerina-integrator/docs/running-all-the-test-modules/README.md

 1. Find the organization name in Ballerina.toml in healthcare-service resides in ../BallerinaWork/BallerinaInt/ballerina-integrator/examples/guides/services/healthcare-service.

 2. We need to build and add this to the ballerina home repository from project repository.
-Since all my .bal files in backend service resides in service folder im building as below.
+Since all the .bal files in backend service reside in service folder we have to build as below.

     Building the module